Wappsto/javascript-wappsto-wapp/README.md

 ### To find a child from an exsisting object

-To find devices under a network, you can call 'findDeviceByName' to search for all devices with the given name.
+To find devices under a network, you can call `findDeviceByName` to search for all devices with the given name.

 ```javascript
 let devices = network.findDeviceByName('Device name');